19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 - (So 30' would become 60', 35' becomes 70', etc.)

-## Opportunity Attacks

-If you are [Threatened](../Conditions/Threatened.md) by a creature, moving out of that creature's threaten range allows that creature to use its [Reaction](Reaction.md) to make a [Melee Attack](Melee%20Attack.md) against you.

-- These [Melee Attacks](Melee%20Attack.md) are called opportunity attacks.

-You can use your [Reaction](Reaction.md) to avoid one opportunity attack ([Disengage](Reaction.md#Disengage)).

 ## Enemy Creatures

 You cannot move through a space occupied by another creature who is unwilling to let you pass.
 If that creature is [Incapacitated](../Conditions/Incapacitated.md) or [Prone](../Conditions/Prone.md), you may move through its space.
 (You can always attempt a [Maneuver](Maneuver.md) to do the otherwise impossible!)

 ## Sizes

 Creatures occupy a space equal to their size (number of squares they occupy on a grid).
 Normal size is 1 square (5').
 For creatures 2 sizes larger than you, (3x3 squares or more for normal size) you move through their space with [Difficult Movement](Movement.md#Difficult%20Movement).

-If you end your [Turn](Turn.md) in their occupied space, they may use their [Reaction](Reaction.md) to make an [Opportunity Attack](Movement.md#Opportunity%20Attacks) against you.
+If you end your [Turn](Turn.md) in their occupied space, you must make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) with a [DC](DC.md) equal to 10 + their [Level](../Player%20Characters/Derived%20Statistics/Level.md).
+If you fail, you take damage equal to their [Level](../Player%20Characters/Derived%20Statistics/Level.md) as they nearly crush you.

 ## Variable Speed